-- 3.9 An insurer's business plan must include the matters enumerated below relating to the structure and operations of the business, and detail how these comply with the Act and align with its objects. - 3.10 A detailed plan of the insurer's business structure, operations and relevant key performance indicators (and intended changes in the next 12 months), including: - (a) focus areas for the next 12 months and how progress is monitored and evaluated - (b) premiums and policy - (c) pricing strategy and distribution, including third-party agreements - (d) claims and injury management (claims segmentation models, caseloads, claims management strategies, outsourcing and third-party agreements) - (e) fraud deterrence and prevention under section 6.39 of the Act - (f) internal review and disputes (structure and approach to continuous improvement) - (g) supply chain management including panel arrangements and oversight of non-panel providers (cost, performance and conduct) - (h) use of in-house specialist resources (for example, legal or fraud specialists) - (i) systems management - (j) data quality framework - (k) engagement of staff and customers that aligns with the requirements in Schedule 3B. - 3.11 A detailed plan covering the insurer's business structure and operations regarding offshore arrangements.
+- 3.9 An insurer's business plan must include the matters enumerated below relating to the structure and operations of the business, and detail how these comply with the Act and align with its objects. - 3.10 A detailed plan of the insurer's business structure, operations and relevant key performance indicators (and intended changes in the next 12 months), including: - (a) focus areas for the next 12 months and how progress is monitored and evaluated - (b) premiums and policy - (c) pricing strategy and distribution, including third-party agreements - (d) claims and injury management (claims segmentation models, caseloads, claims management strategies, outsourcing and third-party agreements) - (e) fraud deterrence and prevention under section 6.39 of the Act - (f) internal review and disputes (structure and approach to continuous improvement) - (g) supply chain management including panel arrangements and oversight of nonpanel providers (cost, performance and conduct) - (h) use of in-house specialist resources (for example, legal or fraud specialists) - (i) systems management - (j) data quality framework - (k) engagement of staff and customers that aligns with the requirements in Schedule 3B. - (I) An insurer's business plan must include a summary of the systems and processes in place to support injured people with psychological symptoms or injury.
+The insurer must demonstrate that it has systems and processes in place to ensure that claims are managed by a case manager, or the case manager is supported by specialist staff, with the skills, knowledge and experience to manage claims involving psychological symptoms or injury. - 3.11 A detailed plan covering the insurer's business structure and operations regarding offshore arrangements.